markproy/bird-classification-workshop/docs/lab5-deeplens-detect-and-classify.md

 Here are the steps to follow to customize the DeepLens project to use a brand new Lambda function.

 * Navigate to the [Lambda console](https://console.aws.amazon.com/lambda/home).
-* Use the Lambda console and click on `Create function` to get started.
+* Navigate to the list of Functions, and click on `Create function` to get started.
 * Next, choose to create your function via `Blueprints`.
 * Search for the blueprint called `greengrass-hello-world`.
 Select that blueprint and click on `Configure` at the bottom of the page.
 * Name the new function `deeplens-bird-detection` plus user suffix (e.g. `01-07`).
 For example, `deeplens-bird-detection01-07`.